 Decorative Finishing Techniques for Dried Concrete Surfaces

-If it is in good condition already, power wash the entire surface before adding a decorative finish.
-Some finishes will also require you to grind or sand the concrete or use special acid washes before adding color, texture or pattern.
+If it’s in good condition already, power wash the entire surface before adding a decorative finish.
+Some finishes will also require you to grind or sand the concrete or use special acid washes before adding color, texture, or pattern.

 Following the stamping process, color and seal the surface.
 This technique is often used to emulate the look of natural stone as pictured below.
 Concretenetwork.com places the typical cost of this finishing option at $8-12 per square foot.

 Saws cut into the concrete surface to create a design, a process that is simpler and quicker than stamping.
 Although it is possible to have curved designs scored into concrete, scoring is typically used to produce patterns composed of straight lines.
 This technique is excellent for emulating tile and creating border patterns.

 As a design option, scoring concrete is an affordable way to revitalize a pool deck.
 For simple patterns, scoring can cost as little as $2 a square foot, that’s less than 25% of the cost of stamping a pattern onto a concrete surface.

 The simple scored concrete in the photo below delineates the diving board area and continues on the other end to elongate the pool.